-Evaluation of Reading & Language Arts Curriculum - Rubric for Evaluating Reading and Language Arts Curriculum demonstrate candidates' ability to articulate evidence-based rationale for each criteria item addressing curriculum and instructional frameworks and approaches that reflect quality reading programs, and the importance of using a wide range of texts, including digital and online resources, to support all students' reading and writing processes.
+Evaluation of Reading & Language Arts Curriculum - Rubric for Evaluating Reading and Language Arts Curriculum demonstrates candidates' ability to articulate evidence-based rationale for each criteria item addressing curriculum and instructional frameworks and approaches that reflect quality reading programs, and the importance of using a wide range of texts, including digital and online resources, to support all students' reading and writing processes.

-Leadership Portfolio - candidates' Demonstration and Coaching in Classroom emphasize working with classroom teachers and other support professionals in (1) aligning curriculum with the Common Core State Standards for English Language Arts & Literacy in History/Social Studies, Science, & Technical Subjects; (2) adapting instructional materials and approaches to meet the language-proficiency needs of English learners and students who struggle with reading and writing; and (3) building and using a quality, accessible classroom library and materials collection that meets needs of all students.
+Leadership Portfolio - candidates' Demonstration and Coaching in Classroom emphasizes working with classroom teachers and other support professionals in (1) aligning curriculum with the Common Core State Standards for English Language Arts & Literacy in History/Social Studies, Science, & Technical Subjects; (2) adapting instructional materials and approaches to meet the language-proficiency needs of English learners and students who struggle with reading and writing; and (3) building and using a quality, accessible classroom library and materials collection that meets needs of all students.

 6. Interpretation: Who interprets the evidence? (e.g., faculty, administrative assistant, etc.) If this differs by LO, provide information by LO.

-Faculty 7.
-Results: Since the most recent full report, state the conclusion(s) drawn, what evidence or supporting data led to the conclusion(s), and what changes have been made as a result of the conclusion(s).
-Overall, results from multiple assessments addressing Standard 2 (LO #2) show candidates' cumulative mean average of 2.8/3.0.
-Candidates' mean scores in four assessments range from 2.8 to 3.0; candidates are at target level (3.0/3.0) in two assessments.
+7. Results: Since the most recent full report, state the conclusion(s) drawn, what evidence or supporting data led to the conclusion(s), and what changes have been made as a result of the conclusion(s).

+Overall, results from multiple assessments addressing Standard 2 (LO #2) show candidates' cumulative mean average of 2.5/3.0.
+Candidates' mean scores across assessments range from 2.0 to 3.0.
+It appears that candidates meet Standard 2 at acceptable level in varying levels of competencies.
 In examining the artifacts that support the elements in Standard 2, the faculty notes that candidates' strength lies in the use of appropriate and varied instructional approaches including those that develop word recognition, language comprehension, strategic knowledge, and reading-writing connections, particularly the use of instructional frameworks and the ability to integrate disciplinary strategies appropriate to support and scaffold students' before, during, and after reading.
 However, candidates need additional practice in using foundational knowledge to design or implement an integrated, comprehensive, and balanced unit.
-Courses with embedded assessments have incorporated additional practice opportunities that address Standard 2.
+LLA 508 (which requires the Disciplinary Literacy Project: Cross-Curricular Thematic Unit) has addressed this need.